 - 1. Explain the difference between simple interest and compound interest, - 2.
 Calculate the future value of a single dollar amount that you save today, - 3.
-Calculate the present value of a single dollar amount that will be received in the future, - 4.
-Calculate the future value of an annuity, - 5.
-Calculate the present value of an annuity, and - 6.
+Calculate the present value of a single dollar amount that will be received in the future,

+- 4. Calculate the future value of an annuity, - 5.
+Calculate the present value of an annuity, - 6.
+Calculate the number of compounding periods and the nominal annual interest rate, and - 7.
 Convert a nominal interest rate to an effective interest rate.